Basic Trope: An Aesop that goes against traditional morality or ethics.

 - Invoked: Alice is a bit of a jokester, and she finds this sort of thing funny.

 - Defied: "We can't have lessons like that on the show!
-Think of the kids!"
+Think of the children!"

 - Conversed: "Hahaha!
-I can't believe they snuck that into a kid show!"
+I can't believe they got away with that in a kids' show!"

 - People catch on to the bad juju, and the show starts losing ratings.

-- People actually listen to the message and use them, it results in people's lives, eventually including their's, miserable.
+- People actually listen to the message and use them, it results in people's lives, eventually including their own, miserable.

-- Reconstructed: People ignore the implications and move on.
+- People ignore the implications and move on.